Jayden874/Pryocaphter/README.md

 # Investment App

-This is a simple investment app where users can invest in a collectible Egyptian coin.
+This is a simple investment app where users can invest in a collectible crypto.
 Built using **HTML**, **CSS**, and **JavaScript**.

 ## How it Works